rachelwoeltje/Nashville-City-Cemetery/README.md

 # Nashville City Cemetery
 Utilizing Excel to analyze data from the Nashville Cemetery and indvidually create marketing material.
+Developed dashboard to present data with Tableau.

 The city of Nashville provides a dataset of known burials in city cemeteries from 1846 through 1979.
 This dataset holds factual information, but it also offers a fascinating glimpse into historical trends in medicine, literacy, racial equality, and more.